michaelnixonau/cs224w-movie-recommender/README.md

 Below is a brief description of each Python file in our repository.
 1. data_preprocessing.py — Loads and preprocesses the MovieLens dataset and builds graph/user–item structures.

 2. eval.py — Simulate the online interactions between users and recommender under all environments.
+Then, evalaute the online performance of each model.

 3. lightgcn.py — Implements the LightGCN graph-based collaborative filtering model.